Marvel Two-In-One #4-5

 Meanwhile, Cap, Reed, and the Thing sit and relax while Medusa and Sharon get sent to the kitchen to make the men some tea.
 I'm not sure what the hell that was about; it's unlike Gerber.

 As everyone's talking, a lady from the future appears on the time machine talking about a future where humanity is conquered by the Badoons.
-The Thing, Cap, and Sharon decided to head into the future to help out that era's freedom fighters, the Guardians of the Galaxy.
+The Thing, Cap, and Sharon decide to head into the future to help out that era's freedom fighters, the Guardians of the Galaxy.
 Reed and Medusa have to stay behind to operate the time machine.
 Perhaps making up for the tea scene, we don't get any of the usual crap about Sharon Carter needing to stay behind because Cap is worried about her.
 The Thing asks Cap if it's really ok that she comes, and *Sharon* responds very simply "I'm a trained agent of SHIELD, Mr. Grimm.
 I can take care of myself."
 And throughout these two issues, she does.

 In the future, they meet the Guardians of the Galaxy.